La Forêt de Brocéliande, Paimpont, France

 Amoria

-Visiting Amoria felt like the perfect culmination of my journey.
-I couldn’t resist leaving with two treasures of my own—one book on the mythical women of Brocéliande, with stories as mysterious as the forest itself, and another chronicling the Arthurian legends rooted in this forested land.
-It was a fitting farewell to a realm steeped in myth and wonder, a parting gift from a place that feels forever etched in my soul.
+Visiting Amoria felt like the perfect end to my time there.
+I left with two treasures of my own: one book on the mythical women of Brocéliande, and another on the Arthurian legends rooted in this forest.
+It felt like a fitting farewell to a place so steeped in myth and wonder.

 Ploërmel, France

-During my journey, I stayed in the charming village of Ploërmel, nestled at the very edge of the magical Brocéliande Forest.
-While most of my recommendations draw you into the depths of the forest or to nearby medieval chapels and villages steeped in history, I can’t resist sharing a hidden gem from the village itself: The Pig’s Ear Pub.
+During my trip, I stayed in the village of Ploërmel, right on the edge of the Brocéliande Forest.
+Most of my recommendations focus on the forest itself and the nearby chapels and villages, but I have to mention one hidden gem from Ploërmel: The Pig’s Ear Pub.

 Music in La Forêt de Brocéliande